Courses

 MATH B206 Transition to Higher Mathematics

 This course focuses on mathematical writing and proof techniques.
 Topics include symbolic logic, set notation and quantifiers, proof by contradiction and induction, set notation and operations, relations and partitions, functions, and more.
-Prerequisite (or corequisite): Math 203.
+Prerequisite or Co-requisite: MATH B201 or MATH B203.
+Not open to students who have taken a 300 level Math course

 Quantitative Methods (QM)